 Rio De Janeiro attracts many visitors from all over the world every year, especially for its carnivals that last a long time.
 However, the city has more to offer than just street parties, such as beautiful beaches, lush mountains, exciting football matches, delicious food and of course, fun times in bars.

 Rio De Janeiro is one of the many places to visit in Brazil and is usually simply called Rio.
 It was founded in 1565 by Portuguese travellers and is on the UNESCO World Heritage Site List.
 Rio is also the capital of Rio De Janeiro state and is a part of the Carioca Landscapes, which is in between the mountains and the sea.

 Lots of people describe Rio De Janeiro as a city full of colours, fun and adventures.
 So this itinerary is going to show you how to explore the city if you are an adventure seeker and are looking for exciting times when visiting Rio De Janeiro.

-Take into the mind that this itinerary isn’t suitable during Rio carnivals.
-Also, it is not recommended for those travelling with kids as some of the activities can be too difficult and tiring for them.
+Take into consideration that this itinerary isn't suitable during Rio's carnivals, which happen in Rio's peak season (Dec-March).
+Also, it is not recommended for those travelling with kids as some of the activities can be difficult and tiring for them.
 However, teenagers are welcome!
 Consider also renting an airbnb when here!

 The first day in Rio De Janeiro covers a couple of the city's natural attractions, including the famous statue of Christ the Redeemer, the city's colourful square and a bar of your choice.
 To begin, take a taxi or public transportation to reach the first destination, Vista Chinesa, and from there, be prepared for a lengthy hike to the city’s main attraction - Christ the Redeemer.